The Lord Of The Rings Trilogy (Extended Edition)12A

 12am – End of screenings

 All-day tickets are now on sale.
-Tickets cost £25 and allow entry and re-entry to the cinema throughout the entire day.
-We have included a Pay Less (£20) option for those whose budget can’t currently stretch to full price ticketing, and a Pay More (£30) option for those who can afford to pay a little more.
-Seating will be unallocated, so please sit wherever you like.
+Tickets cost £27 and allow entry and re-entry to the cinema throughout the entire day.
+We have included a Pay Less (£22) option for those whose budget can’t currently stretch to full price ticketing, and a Pay More (£32) option for those who can afford to pay a little more.

 The bar will be open for 30mins before each film start time, during intervals, and both scheduled breaks.
 But please feel free to use this time to stretch your legs and get some air outside the cinema should you feel the need.
 It’s a long day, so please do bring additional cushions/pillows as well as a supply of snacks if you wish (tip: plenty of water and fresh fruit is a great way of keeping energy levels high).